ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 callback in the ``NetDevice`` is the only required modification to the |ns3|
 source code for |ofs13| usage.

-The incoming packet is checked for conformance to the pipeline processing capacity (throughput) defined by the ``OFSwitch13Device::ProcessingCapacity`` attribute.
-Packets exceeding processing capacity are dropped, while conformant packets are sent to the pipeline at the |ofslib| library.
+The incoming packet is checked for conformance to the CPU processing capacity (throughput) defined by the ``OFSwitch13Device::CpuCapacity`` attribute.
+Packets exceeding CPU processing capacity are dropped, while conformant packets are sent to the pipeline at the |ofslib| library.

 The module considers the concept of *virtual TCAM* (Ternary Content-Addressable Memory) to estimate the average flow table search time to model OpenFlow